MicrosoftDocs/security/zero-trust/integrate/applications.md

 Applications are core productivity tools for employees.
 In a modern workplace, adoption of cloud based Software as a Service (SaaS) applications has created new challenges for IT.
 Lack of visibility and control over applications, the way users interact with them, and the data that is exposed through them creates security and compliance risks.

-Applications Zero Trust solutions are about providing visibility and control over data, and analytics that identify and combat cyber threats across cloud apps and services.
+Zero Trust solutions for the applications pillar are about providing visibility and control over app usage data and analytics that identify and combat cyber threats across cloud apps and services.

 This guidance is for software providers and technology partners who want to enhance their applications security solutions by integrating with Microsoft products.